 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

 The best gifts and toys for 4-year-olds help their imaginations come alive.
 As they leave age 3 and turn 4, little ones are enthralled by storytelling, pretend play and exploration.

-They are also immersed with friends and start taking turns instead of just playing side by side.
+They are also immersed with friends and start playing collaboratively instead of just playing side by side.

 “They tend to have clear preferences on what they like or want to do,” said Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive.”

-Their pretend play is a little more complicated as they come to understand narratives and differentiate between fantasy and reality, said Marie Conti, the head of the The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.
-Capes and dress-up props, as well as outdoor toys or science gadgets — like magnifying glasses, bug jars and shovels for dirt — allow them to explore their world.
+Their pretend play is a little more complicated as they come to understand narratives and differentiate between fantasy and reality, said Marie Conti, the head of The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.
+Capes and dress-up props, as well as outdoor toys or science gadgets, allow them to explore their world.

 Best toys and gifts for 4-year-olds

 “If you’re buying Legos, just buy regular Legos.
 Don’t feel like you have to buy pink ones because you have a girl,” Conti said.

 If you need to organize your Legos, here are 5 brilliant, mom-approved hacks for keeping them tidy and out of your bare foot's way.